Pikysyry campaign: The Pikysyry line

-The Brazilian Navy advances, passing by the Paraguayan batteries on the Tebicuary River, on 23 July 1868 (A Vida Fluminense, n.º 34, 1868).
+The Brazilian Navy advances, passing by the Paraguayan batteries on the Tebicuary River, on 23 July 1868 (A Vida Fluminense, No. 34, 1868).

 After Humaitá was evacuated, various possibilities for a new defensive line were evaluated, and a new position was chosen behind the Pikysyry River.
 It began to be occupied in September 1868.
 This new position had several strengths: troops attacking it from the south (where the Allied army was positioned) would cross marshy, uninhabited and thorny terrain to reach it; it was anchored on its western end by a narrowing of the Pikysyry into the Paraguay River which is overlooked by a tall hill, Angostura.
 Any attackers who tried to flank the position would have to march across the hilly landscape that exists from Pikysyry to the north, which was also defensible.
 Consequently, the position was only exposed to attack through the narrow streams that crossed it.
 North of it was Villeta, an important settlement which served as a supply hub and port.

 "El Criollo", a cannon, in battery.
 The two officers in sight are Commander Lucas Carrillo, Paraguayan, and George Thompson, an English engineer in Paraguayan service.

 The position had a weakness, however: it was located only circa 35 km away from Asunción.
 If it fell, or was surrounded, the capital would most likely be taken.
 In light of this, the Paraguayan government ordered the city to be evacuated; in February 1868 the government's administration had already been shifted to Luque, which, though still near the old capital, was not on the shore of the Paraguay River and thus less vulnerable.
 As the Allied army advanced, the capital would again be shifted on 18 December, this time to the much more easterly Piribebuy.

 On Paraguayan president López's orders, Englishman George Thompson oversaw the building of a line of fortifications between the shore of the Paraguay River and the marshes around the Ypoá lagoon; the line extended for around 9 km, then.
 Close to the line's eastern end, there were two marshes, Ita Yvaté and Cumbarity, separated by a brook.
 López named the marshes Lomas Valentinas, and established his headquarters there; his house was set up in Cumbarity, in a spot where he could see most of the Pikysyry.
 The defensive line had 85 guns of various calibers, plus 18 more on Angostura, one of them being the 150-pounder Criollo.
 By December 1868, there were 12,000 men employed in its defense.